27 Fun Growth Mindset Activities for Kids & Adults

 • a classmate who said something unkind?

-By doing this every night, you’re training everyone in the family to problem solve, learn from mistakes, and focus on growth.
+By doing this every night, you’re training everyone in the family to problem-solve, learn from mistakes, and focus on growth.

-10. Praise for Failure
+10. Praise Failure

-dad and daughter hi-5, fun ways to promote
+dad and daughter hi-5, fun ways to promote leadership

 Her father asked her if she failed today.
 If the answer was yes, he gave her a hi-5.
 If not, he acted disappointed.